Cham Albanians: Dances

 Cham Albanian dances are well-known in Albania.
 The best-known is the Dance of Osman Taka.

 This Dance is linked with Osman Taka, a Cham Albanian leader who fought against Ottoman forces, and who managed to escape from death by amazing Ottoman forces with this dance.
 It is an old Cham dance, but under this name its known only since the 19th century.

 The Dance of Zalongo (Albanian: Vallja e Zallongut) refers to an event in history involving a mass suicide of women from Souli and their children.
 The name also refers to a popular dance song commemorating the event.
 It is inspired by an historical event of December 1803, when a small group of Souliot women and their children were trapped by Ottoman troops in the mountains of Zalongo in Epirus.
 In order to avoid capture and enslavement, the women threw first their children and then themselves off a steep cliff, committing suicide.
 The song of the dance goes as follows in Albanian:

 Folklore

 In 1889, the Danish ethnographer Holgert Pedersen collected Cham folk tales and published them in Copenhagen nine years later, in the book "On Albanian folklore" (Zur albanesischen Volkskunde).
-More than 30 Cham folk tales were collected, the majority of which about bravery and honour.
+More than 30 Cham folk tales were collected, the majority of which about bravery and honor.
 The Chams of the southern Chameria region believe that they are descended from the legendary "jelims", giants from southern Albanian mythology, whose name derives from the Slavic transmission of the Greek word Έλλην (ellin) which means "Greek".